rbbremen/Twitter4Supybot/Twitter/README.txt

 The estimated number of rows, in dependency of time between two calls, has to be a lower value as configured as default.
-Else you will loose rows if you don´t poll the next lines fast enough.
+Else you will loose rows if you do not poll the next lines fast enough.
 I follow only 100 feeds with low traffic so 20 lines in twitter-lib and a call every 60 seconds works fine for me.
 Supybot-Cmd 'scheduler repeat twf 60 twfriends'